-Under the emperor Diocletian, hereditary guilds for workers and artisans were created and made mandatory, guaranteeing social stability after the profound transformations brought about by the crisis of the III century.
+Under the emperor Diocletian, hereditary guilds for workers and artisans were created and made mandatory, guaranteeing social stability after the profound transformations brought about by the crisis of the third century.
 These associations were called collegia opificum.

 The term ‘guild’ is of uncertain origin.
 It probably derives from the Anglo-Saxon gylta, ‘sacrifice’.
-‘Guild’ is one of the many terms used in the Middle Ages to describe associations that represent professional groups.
+‘Guild’ is one of the many terms used in the Middle Ages to describe associations that represented professional groups.
 There existed a variety of guilds such as the guilds of craft, arts, trades, and so on.

 The Danish guilds had very similar characteristics to those of the Anglo-Saxon guilds: they were based on solidarity.
-The sick had to be watched over and accompanied back to their homes; they also had to solve any conflicts between members and had to help a member who killed a foreigner to escape.
+The sick had to be watched over and accompanied back to their homes; they also had to solve any conflicts between members, and had to help a member who killed a foreigner to escape.

 The earliest records of merchant and artisan guilds date back much more recently.
-The merchant guild is remembered for the first time in England in the paper granted to the bourgeois of Burford (1087-1107) and in Flanders; in the charter granted by Count Baldwin and Countess Richilde to the Guild of Valenciennes in 1167; and in another paper of the XII century approving the statutes of the guild of Saint-Omer.
+The merchant guild is documented for the first time in England in the paper granted to the bourgeois of Burford (1087-1107) and in Flanders; in the charter granted by Count Baldwin and Countess Richilde to the Guild of Valenciennes in 1167; and in another paper of the 12th century approving the statutes of the guild of Saint-Omer.

 The first guilds of craftsmen or guilds of trade appeared in England, between 1100 and 1133, under the reign of Henry I (weavers of Oxford, Huntington, London; fullers of Winchester).
-In northern Germany, the first guilds of trade met about the same time (weavers of Mainz, 1099; fishermen of Worms, at the end of the XI century).
+In northern Germany, the first guilds of trade met about the same time (weavers of Mainz, 1099; fishermen of Worms, at the end of the 11th century).

 These guilds, which in Italian were referred to as ‘corporations’ (corporazioni), were divided into ‘major arts’ (which included merchants, bankers, judges and notaries, doctors) and ‘minor arts’ (artisans and merchants).
 Such guilds profoundly influenced the economic and political organisation of the cities and the professions.

-Generally, the members of an ‘art’ were divided into three classes: masters, apprentices, labourers, who performed the simplest tasks and did not require a particular skill.
+Generally, the members of an art were divided into three classes: masters, apprentices, labourers, who performed the simplest tasks and did not require a particular skill.
 The master owned the raw materials and tools and sold the goods produced in his own workshop.
 The apprentices and the boys lived in the master’s house.
 In general, apprentices received no compensation other than maintenance.

 The Decline of Guilds

 Capitalism favoured the production of large-scale goods, competition between producers on various markets and a wide distribution of goods.
-Since the corporations were opposed to these three principles, the capitalists generally established their activities in the centres where these did not exist.
-Unable to produce goods as quickly and economically as capitalist enterprises even for their own local markets, corporations experienced a slow decline.
+Since the corporations were opposed to these three principles, the capitalists generally established their activities in centres where these did not exist.
+Unable to produce goods as quickly and economically as capitalist enterprises, even for their own local markets, corporations experienced a slow decline.